 The tax treatment of unemployment benefits you receive depends on the type of program paying the benefits.
 Unemployment compensation includes amounts received under the laws of the United States or of a state such as:

 - Supplemental unemployment benefits received from a company-financed fund.
-These benefits are wages subject to income tax withholding.
-They may be subject to social security and Medicare taxes as well.
-Supplemental unemployment benefits should be reported to you on Form W-2 (PDF), Wage and Tax Statement.
-For more information about supplemental unemployment benefits, see Publication 15-A (PDF), Employer’s Supplemental Tax Guide, section 5.
+These benefits are wages subject to income tax withholding and may also be subject to Social Security and Medicare taxes.
+They should be reported to you on Form W-2 (PDF), Wage and Tax Statement.
+See Publication 15-A (PDF), Employer’s Supplemental Tax Guide, section 5, for more information about supplemental unemployment benefits,

-Page Last Reviewed or Updated: August 19, 2014
+Page Last Reviewed or Updated: December 23, 2014